About

 What I Do

 I build, and I teach others to build.
 My professional background spans welding, fabrication, construction, plumbing, electrical, and facilities maintenance.
-I hold certifications in OSHA construction safety and health, industrial hygiene, fall protection, excavation and trenching, electrical standards, confined space, and forklift instruction.
+I hold certifications in OSHA construction safety and health, industrial hygiene, fall protection, excavation and trenching, electrical standards, confined space, First Aid / AED, and forklift instruction.

 Many of my students had experienced homelessness and incarceration.
 I meet people where they are, and I practice patience with learners who need repetition, clarity, and encouragement.
 I have presented to groups ranging from a handful of participants to over a hundred—community members, students, industry partners, and high school students exploring careers in the trades.